Financial-Times/ft-origami/docs/developer-guide/build-service.md

 	/bundles/js?modules=o-ads@1.2,o-tracking@3,o-cookiewarn@3.3.1
 	/bundles/css?modules=o-signinstatus@1.7.3,o-fonts,o-grid@3

-Product developers should most likely choose to request all JS modules in a single bundle request, and likewise for CSS, and then write them into the `<head>` of their HTML document:
+You should most likely request all the JS modules you want in a single bundle request, and likewise for CSS, and then write them into the `<head>` or end of the `<body>` of your HTML document:

 <?prettify linenums=1?>
 	<link rel='stylesheet' href='http://buildservice.ft.com/bundles/css?modules=o-ft-nav@2.3,o-tweet@1,colors' />